lucaschultz/datadive/thesis/chapters/05-technologies.md

 ---
 title: Technologies Used in Datadive
+slug: technologies
+author: Luca Schultz
+description: An overview of the technologies used in the Datadive codebase
 ---

 As already mentioned, maintainability is the most important requirement for the Datadive codebase.
 The selection of technologies was made in such a way that it presents a low entry barrier for contributing code to Datadive.
 This approach involves using a limited number of programming languages and technologies.
 It also prioritizes tools that assist developers in the development process, such as those that enable static analysis of the code to prevent bugs before they are committed and enforce best practices.